 - My Account

 On this date in 1941, Jesse Jackson was born.
-He is a Black civil rights leader and retired politician.
+He is a Black civil rights leader, minister, and retired politician.

 Born in Greenville, SC. to Helen Burns, an unwed teenage mother who was herself the child of an unwed teenage mother, Jesse Louis Jackson's as a child felt isolated and different, according to his biographers.
 His biological father, Noah Robinson, was one of Greenville's most prosperous Black citizens, while Jackson, along with his mother and grandmother, lived in relative poverty.
 When his stepfather, Charles H. Jackson, adopted him in 1957, Jesse took that name.
 Robinson's refusal to acknowledge Jackson changed as he grew into a talented athlete and scholar.

 A football scholarship to the University of Illinois brought Jackson north in 1959, but after being denied the coveted quarterback position, he returned south, to North Carolina Agricultural and Technical State College.
 There he served as student body president and quarterback of the football team.
 Also during this time, Jackson became involved in the American Civil Rights Movement, first by protesting the whites-only local library system then later by leading demonstrations against segregated restaurants, theaters, and hotels.
 By the time Jackson graduated in 1964, he had decided to become a minister.